HenryTea/Diary/diary-nextjs/README.md

 ## 🔧 Configuration

 ### Adding New Fonts
-The app supports Google Fonts and custom fonts:
+The app supports Google Fonts and custom fonts with persistent storage:

 ```javascript
 // Google Fonts are automatically loaded